-The Sexual Health and Reproductive Experiences (SHARE) Lab at Tufts University is directed by Dr. Madina Agénor and conducts cutting-edge quantitative, qualitative, and mixed-methods research on the social and policy determinants of sexual and reproductive health disparities in relation to various dimensions of social inequality – especially sexual orientation, race/ethnicity, and gender identity – using an intersectional and health equity lens.
+The Sexual Health and Reproductive Experiences (SHARE) Lab at Tufts University is a collaborative, multidisciplinary research group directed by Dr. Madina Agénor.
+The SHARE Lab conducts cutting-edge quantitative, qualitative, and mixed-methods research on the patient-, provider-, and policy-level social determinants of sexual and reproductive health inequities in relation to various dimensions of social inequality – especially sexual orientation, race/ethnicity, and gender identity – using an intersectional and health equity lens.

 Topics of study include: intersecting sexual orientation, racial/ethnic, gender identity, and nativity disparities in cervical cancer screening and human papillomavirus (HPV) vaccination; sexual and reproductive health of sexual minority women, especially Black sexual minority women; sexual and reproductive health of transmasculine individuals, especially transmasculine people of color; and impact of policy– and provider-level factors on sexual and reproductive health and cancer screening and prevention equity.